jfsaaved/4x4-Tiles/README.md

 #### Font and Tiles
 I used [texture packer](https://code.google.com/p/libgdx-texturepacker-gui/) to package the font and tiles
-These can be changed to anything but in the code, the default regions are:
+These can be changed to anything.
+In the code the default regions are:
 - **light** for the selected/hit tiles
 - **dark** for the default tiles
 - **fontsheet** for the font sprite sheet